 Asbestos Sampling Techniques

 Before taking samples please assess the condition of the material to see if fibre release may occur.
-If it is in a deteriorated condition, contact 0800 4 72675 to speak to a professional about undertaking the sampling.
+If it is in a deteriorated condition, contact us to get advice from a professional about undertaking the sampling.
 The asbestos sampling kit is intended to provide you with an indication of potential risks and does not constitute an asbestos survey.